joe-speedboat/workshop.container/13 Containers.md

 This means that the container does avoid to run in background.
 The tty reason which allocates a terminal makes sense if you use the interactive option.
 You can see this options often in short form: <tt>-it</tt>

 ### --rm
-This means that the container s
+This means that the container should be removed once it has entered the exit state.
+But what is the meaning and value of this option?
+So let us try that by an example and discuss later on the results:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4MTQ2MDE2MSwtMTI4MDAyNDkzNiwtMT
-MwODU2NjM5XX0=
+eyJoaXN0b3J5IjpbLTEzNzAzNjgwMzMsLTEyODAwMjQ5MzYsLT
+EzMDg1NjYzOV19
 -->